There is SO much value in getting off the beaten path in Prague.

-We lived in Prague for nine months, and would live there for nine more without any hesitation.
-It is a gorgeous city with impressive architecture, laid-back locals, and troves of hidden treasures just waiting to be discovered.
+Prague is a gorgeous metropolis filled with impressive architecture, laid-back locals, delicious beer, and troves of hidden treasures just waiting to be discovered.

-“Prague’s center is too awesome.
+“Prague’s center is too awesome, and too beautiful.
 I’m not leaving”, you might say.

 Truth is we wouldn’t really blame you for making that statement.
-Prague’s Old Town and its nearby surroundings ARE freaking awesome.
-We have certainly spent a LOT of time exploring and photographing the area.
-That said, if all you see in Prague is the center, you will be doing yourself a disservice.
+Prague’s Old Town and its nearby surroundings ARE freaking awesome, and the sights to see in Prague are numerous.
+We have certainly spent a LOT of time exploring and photographing Prague’s attractions.
+That said, if all you see in Prague is the Old Town, you will be doing yourself a disservice.

 By getting off the beaten path in Prague you will be:

-- Escaping the crowds of tourists gathering around all the centrally located landmarks.
+- Escaping the crowds of tourists gathering around all of Prague’s top attractions.

 - Observing how locals live out their lives in this amazing city.